 Here’s something we bet you’ve never considered: How many trash cans does your classroom have?
 Probably just one, plus maybe a recycling bin, right?
 No wonder so much trash seems to wind up all over the floor by the end of the day!
 Invest in small “Tidy Tubs” for each table or to spread around the room, and have one student empty them all into the main trash at the end of the day.
 (Be sure to use these only for things like scrap paper or pencil shavings; germy items like used tissues or chewing gum should go straight into the main trash can.)

-3. Use your dishwasher to sanitize
+4. Use your dishwasher to sanitize

-Even if you try to give each kid their own set of math manipulatives or other learning toys, these items still needs to be deep-cleaned regularly.
+Even if you try to give each kid their own set of math manipulatives or other learning toys, these items still need to be deep-cleaned regularly.
 It turns out that your dishwasher might just be the easiest way to do it.
 Corral small items in lingerie bags, colanders, or steamer baskets, then let the dishwasher work its magic.
 It will sanitize messy classroom toys in no time!

-4. Organize anchor charts with pants hangers
+5. Organize anchor charts

-5. Embrace the power of the milk crate
+6. Embrace the power of the milk crate

 Remember those milk crates you used to build bookshelves in your dorm room?
 They’re also terrific tools for taming a messy classroom.
 This year, it will be especially important for every student to have separate spaces for all their stuff.
 Milk crates are an inexpensive solution, and they can serve multiple purposes in the classroom.
 Check out some of our favorite ways to use them here.

-6. Divide (papers) and conquer
+7. Divide (papers) and conquer

 How is it that the world itself is becoming more “paperless,” yet teachers seem to be surrounded by piles of papers at all times?
 We don’t know, but we do know that this rolling 10-drawer cart has become a favorite of teachers for just that reason.
 Many use it to organize handouts and lesson plans for the week.
-(Need more space?
-There’s a 20-drawer version too!)

 Sometimes the worst part of a messy classroom is the teacher’s desk itself.
 If you know just what we mean, then it’s time to put together a Teacher Toolbox.
 Get all those supplies out of your desk drawers and into a hardware storage box instead.
 Now your desk drawers are free for more important things, like the supply of emergency chocolate!